Renormalised two-point functions of CLE$_4$ gaskets: Renormalised two-point correlation functions for CLE

 Here $g = 2$ corresponds to the Ising model, $g = 4$ to 4-Potts that corresponds to the endpoint $U = J$.
 In fact, from the point of view of the Gaussian continuum description, one may continue the parameter further down to $g=1$, corresponding to the KT point of the XY model; however, this no longer corresponds to real lattice parameters $(J,U)$ in \eqref{eq:ATline}. \footnote{Notice that in fact the geometric description given by Theorem \ref{thm:twopointAT} also moves up to $g = \infty$.}

 In this context we have the following conjectures for the FK representations of the scaling limit of the single spins $\sigma_1$.
-This conjecture has been also simultaneously put forward via a different line of thought by \cite{AlcadeHeeneyLis2026}, where it is in fact extended to both AT spins, to both wired and free boundary conditions and is importantly also proved in the case of the XOR-Ising model.
+This conjecture has also been put forward simultaneously via a different line of thought by \cite{AlcadeHeeneyLis2026}, where it is in fact extended to both AT spins, to both wired and free boundary conditions and is importantly also proved in the case of the XOR-Ising model.

 \begin{conj}[FK representation of the continuum limit of AT spins] Consider the AT model on the self-dual line with parameters $(J,U)$ satisfying \eqref{eq:ATline}.
 Let $g \in (4/3, 4]$ be given by \eqref{eq:g}.